lollyluann/LETORtoScikit/README.md

        os.chdir("C:/Users/lolly/PycharmProjects/testingarea") #directory should be to wherever your input files are LtoSKL.convert('input.txt', 'listOfClasses.txt') ```

-The convert() function is the only function that should be called.
+The convert() function is the only function that should be called. </br>
-    The first parameter is the name of your LETOR formatted input file.
+    The first parameter is the name of your LETOR formatted input file.</br>
-    The second parameter is the name of your file with all the class names comma-delimited in one line. e.g. `setosa,virginica,versicolor`
+    The second parameter is the name of your file with all the class names comma-delimited in one line.</br>
+        e.g. `setosa,virginica,versicolor`</br>

-The script will write to two .csv files.
+The script will write to two .csv files.</br>
-    The first file will be "whateveryourinputwasnamed-attr.csv" and will contain a list of all the non-class attributes of the data.
+    The first file will be "whateveryourinputwasnamed-attr.csv" and will contain a list of all the non-class attributes of the data.</br>
-            This information is saved because conversion from LETOR to skikit-learn is a lossy process that loses attribute names.
+            This information is saved because conversion from LETOR to skikit-learn is a lossy process that loses attribute names.</br>
     The second file will be "whateveryourinputwasnamed-converted.csv" and will contain the data in scikit-learn compatible format.